-The good news is starting your organisation’s journey to going green doesn’t need to be a long and complicated process, one of the simplest ways your brick and mortar sites can become more sustainable is simply by introducing the humble recycling bin.
-Bins can be brought into your head office and brick and mortar sites, and be placed where there is heavy foot traffic to encourage your staff and customers to reduce, reuse, and recycle.
+The good news is starting your organisation’s journey to going green doesn’t need to be a long and complicated process; one of the simplest ways your brick-and-mortar sites can become more sustainable is simply by introducing the humble recycling bin.
+Bins can be brought into your head office and brick-and-mortar sites and be placed where there is heavy foot traffic to encourage your staff and customers to reduce, reuse, and recycle.
 Simple.

 So how can your company become more environmentally conscious when it comes to your visual merchandising?

 This one is easy.
 Make the switch to sustainable materials – for example, paper.
-While paper is far from being a hundred per cent carbon-neutral it can be recycled, unlike other materials which can end up in landfill or our oceans and take years to break down.
-When decarbonising your brick and mortar sites it’s important to ensure your visual marketing materials are made from easily recyclable materials – so when it does come time to change campaigns, your on-site staff can easily remove the marketing and dispose of it in an ethical and sustainable fashion.
+While paper is far from being a hundred per cent carbon-neutral, it can be recycled, unlike other materials, which can end up in landfill or our oceans and take years to break down.
+When decarbonising your brick-and-mortar sites, it’s important to ensure your visual marketing materials are made from easily recyclable materials – so when it does come time to change campaigns, your on-site staff can easily remove the marketing and dispose of it in an ethical and sustainable fashion.

 With suppliers offering more sustainable and eco-friendly options such as recycled paper and printed items without plastic coatings that are more easily recycled, opting for environmentally conscious materials has never been so simple.
-Another option of course is switching your in-store and window displays to use more long-lasting high-quality visuals that don’t need to be changed as frequently, in combination with your seasonal or time-limited promotional materials.
+Another option, of course, is switching your in-store and window displays to use more long-lasting, high-quality visuals that don’t need to be changed as frequently, in combination with your seasonal or time-limited promotional materials.

-We’re just going to come out and say it – in the 21st century, there is no reason your brick and mortar sites should still be interpreting complex visual merchandising plans using a 200-page long document that is not location-specific.
+We’re just going to come out and say it – in the 21st century, there is no reason your brick-and-mortar sites should still be interpreting complex visual merchandising plans using a 200-page long document that is not location-specific.

 While printed display guidelines and planograms have served us well in the past, going paperless can bring your company into the modern age, allowing for easier collaboration and more flexibility and personalisation when it comes to your promotional materials.
 Digital tools like Colateral can deliver auto-generated and site-specific visual display instructions to on-site employees, streamline communications from head office departments and bring all the voices involved in planning your marketing and visual merchandising into a central online space.

 Imagine a world where “that cupboard” doesn’t exist.
-You know the one we’re talking about – the damp, slightly musty cupboard in the darkest corner of the storage room, full of excess marketing materials unused and often damaged, where staff are anxious to tread in fear a precarious mountain of surplus marketing materials will fall and crush them.
+You know the one we’re talking about – the damp, slightly musty cupboard in the darkest corner of the storage room, full of excess marketing materials unused and often damaged, where staff are anxious to tread in fear of a precarious mountain of surplus marketing materials will fall and crush them.

-The past year has triggered a huge shift in the way we work, and the ways in which offices are run.
-Remote working saves on emissions that would have been produced with the daily commute, as well as saving on energy often used in an office environment such as computers, and kitchen appliances in your staff room.
+The past year has triggered a huge shift in the way we work and the ways in which offices are run.
+Remote working saves on emissions that would have been produced with the daily commute, as well as saving on energy often used in an office environment, such as computers and kitchen appliances in your staff room.

 In this day and age, effective and efficient communication can be done online.
-When it comes to planning marketing campaigns, head office employees can use software to brief designers, review, amend and approve artworks for visual merchandising materials and communicate production specifications to suppliers without countless meetings, phone calls, and back and forth emails.
+When it comes to planning marketing campaigns, head office employees can use software to brief designers, review, amend and approve artworks for visual merchandising materials and communicate production specifications to suppliers without countless meetings, phone calls, and back-and-forth emails.
 Streamlining collaboration between head office teams, whether they are in the office or working remotely, not only promotes community in your company but can ease stress and tension between employees.

-While taking steps to become more sustainable can be a daunting prospect, Colateral’s innovative approach to visual merchandising can make one big foreboding task, into a small and easily manageable series of environmentally conscious strides.
+While taking steps to become more sustainable can be a daunting prospect, Colateral’s innovative approach to visual merchandising can make one big foreboding task into a small and easily manageable series of environmentally conscious strides.

-Using Colateral, you can plan your marketing campaigns, manage your visual merchandising, communicate and work collaboratively across teams, and assign marketing with your brick and mortar sites in mind.
+Using Colateral, you can plan your marketing campaigns, manage your visual merchandising, communicate and work collaboratively across teams, and assign marketing with your brick-and-mortar sites in mind.

-Our innovative software brings your visual merchandising into a more modern, more sustainable age, where the act of simply digitising your processes and centralising planning and production of marketing materials for your brick and mortar sites can reduce waste, ease the stress on your employees, and create a better, cleaner world for future generations.
+Our innovative software brings your visual merchandising into a more modern, more sustainable age, where the act of simply digitising your processes and centralising planning and production of marketing materials for your brick-and-mortar sites can reduce waste, ease the stress on your employees, and create a better, cleaner world for future generations.